spdx/tools-python/DOCUMENTATION.md

 ## `spdx3`

-Due to the SPDX-3 model still being in development, this package is still a work in progress.
+This package is still a work in progress.
 However, as the basic building blocks of parsing, writing, creation and validation are still important in the new version, the `spdx3` package is planned to be structured similarly to the `spdx` package.